-“Billings in excess” is a financial term used in the construction industry to refer to the dollar value charged to customers in excess of costs and profits earned to date, according to Businesscon.org.
-Many contractors bill customers before the job is complete to cover costs.
-Billings in excess is the amount a contractor owes to a customer for what’s left to complete on a project.
+Billings in excess is a key financial term used in the construction industry.
+It refers to the dollar value charged to customers that is in excess of the costs and profits earned on a project to date, as explained by Businesscon.org.
+Many contractors bill customers before the job is fully complete in order to cover ongoing costs.
+Billings in excess represents the amount a contractor owes a customer for work still left to finish on a project.

-Dangers of Overbilling & Underbilling
+Dangers of Overbilling and Underbilling

 Tips for Keeping Your Financials in Order

 Keeping reports and schedules well organized helps maintain financial control, subsequently improving profit margins.
 Who doesn’t want to improve their profits?

-Better Estimate Project Costs
+Estimate Project Costs Accurately

-Get Change Orders in Writing
+Get All Change Orders in Writing

 Keep Detailed Records